2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/content.md

 It contains the content-item assigned to this template.
 If the View is a list, then **Content** contains the first item in the list.
 Note that if the View is configured to be a list, then it may also have a [Header](xref:NetCode.DynamicCode.Header).

+This is where `AsAdam(...)` comes in.
+All RazorComponents and ApiControllers have this command.
+Here's the [official API docs](xref:ToSic.Sxc.Code.IDynamicCode.Content*).

 Since it's a Dynamic Entity it carries all values as properties, like `Content.Link` etc.

 ## Example Razor Code